MicheleBertoli/css-in-js/README.md

 1. Create a new folder named `package-name` in the root folder.
 2. Implement the red button example using the package.
 3. Add a new entry to [data.json](webpage/src/data.json).
+4. Rename `ReadmeSrc/.env_example` to `ReadmeSrc/.env` and set a [Github access token](https://github.com/settings/tokens) to retrieve data from Github.
-4. Re-generate the data with: `cd ReadmeSrc && yarn && yarn update-data && yarn generate-readme`.
+5. Re-generate the data with: `cd ReadmeSrc && yarn && yarn update-data && yarn generate-readme`.